ffanzhang/vim-airline-stopwatch/README.md

 ```
 - (optional) also if we have too many split items, it's sometimes desirable to
     limit the max number of extra items on the status line.
-    - -1 means not limit ,and
+    - -1 means no limit
     - 0 means just the timer itself.
 ```
 let g:airline#extensions#stopwatch#max_extra_items = 5